Wednesday, December 2, 2009

 Platform vendors can participate in 'footprint protocol', where a trusted viewer security authority (file system vendor) can download a program dynamically at the time that a client wishes to decrypt a protected file (for viewing).
 The dynamic program can inspect the client's footprint, for the file system itself, and the platform vendor can join the protocol 'ring'.
 This is far superior to the government alternatives, and provides intellectual property protection for everyone.

-Cheers to better information -
+Cheers -

 Mark